Synthesizing Stable Reduced-Order Visuomotor Policies for Nonlinear Systems via Sums-of-Squares Optimization: Discussion and Conclusion

 \textbf{Pros/cons of Method 2}: GD is more scalable than SOS in high dimensions, though we may still need to solve a large SOS program to verify the controller.
 Method 2 also sidesteps local minima caused by the ellipsoid volume objective in Alg. \ref{alg:alternations}.
 Overall, GD is quite reliable for obtaining an initial controller with a small ROA around the goal.
 For drawbacks, Method 2 may not find a controller with certifiable ROA (as verification is done post-hoc), though we find empirically that closed-loop stability on sampled ICs generalizes well to stability on nearby ICs, due to the simplicity of our controller.
 There are also many parameters which must be tuned for success.
 Moreover, the landscape of \eqref{eq:loss} often has high Lipschitz constant, especially when $T$ is large \cite{DBLP:conf/iclr/0028MNRMGM22}, leading to myopic gradients that do not effectively descend \eqref{eq:loss}.
 This makes it difficult to expand the ROA to distant parts of $\A$ (as in the cart-pole and quadrotor examples).
 We believe these issues are not tied to the polynomial policy parameterization, as we also tried GD on an NN policy and observed the same issues.
 These issues can be mitigated by damping the system or using a critic to reduce the effective horizon required \cite{DBLP:conf/iclr/0028MNRMGM22}.

-\textbf{Future work}: We require labeled images and keypoints to train $\hat h_e$; to remove this limitation, we will explore unsupervised learning of polynomial latent dynamics from images, which would be amenable to SOS-based synthesis and verification tools.
+\textbf{Limitations and future work}: Though reducing the controller order helps to keep synthesis tractable, our approach, like state-feedback SOS methods, will still struggle to scale when the state dimension $n_x$ is high; thus, we will explore scalable variants like (S)DSOS \cite{DBLP:journals/siaga/AhmadiM19}.
+We also require labeled images and keypoints to train $\hat h_e$; to remove this limitation, we will explore unsupervised learning of polynomial latent dynamics from images, which would be amenable to SOS-based synthesis and verification tools.